SRDdev/Internet-Speed-Test/README.md

 # Internet-Speed-Test
-Check your internet speed (python)
+Check your internet speed !
+Madee using Python.